 One of the main challenges for older adults who want to stay active is limited mobility.
 Low impact exercises for seniors and regular strength exercises can help improve mobility.
 They have to make sure they engage in activities and exercise routines that are safe for their capabilities.
 This is especially important if they are exercising on their own.
 Easing into regular exercise or yoga will help reduce the chances that they will overdo it and help improve their strength and mobility.

-Cycling for Seniors
+1. Cycling for Seniors

-Low Impact Exercises For Seniors To Do At Home
+2. Low Impact Exercises For Seniors To Do At Home

-There are lots of exercises that seniors can do at home to help keep them active and healthy.
-These exercises work different parts of the body and can be adapted based on the person’s mobility and capabilities.
+There are lots of exercises seniors can do at home to help keep them active and healthy.
+These exercises work with different parts of the body and can be adapted based on the person’s mobility and capabilities.

 Walking is an easy low impact exercise for older adults.
 They can walk around the neighborhood or their homes.
 They can walk at their own pace, so the seniors do not feel like they are doing too much, but it ensures they are active and physical.

 Aerobics is another alternative that can be a good exercise regimen for older adults.
 Leg raises can be done at the knees level, as well as at the hip.
 This works the entire leg as well as stretches the joints.
 This is a senior-friendly alternative to leg press exercises that can also help strengthen their muscles.
 Water aerobics are excellent for seniors who have knee and hip problems.

 Like leg raises, arm raises are an easy, effective exercise for older adults that can be done at home.
 They can be done in a chair or standing.
 For strength training, seniors can also use small hand weights during arm raises.